8th Infantry Regiment (United States): World War I

 The 8th Infantry was assigned on 17 December 1917 to the 8th Division.
-It was commanded by Colonel Walter Cowen Short, who led the regiment until his promotion to brigadier general and command of a brigade. and relieved on 2 March 1923 from its assignment to the 8th division before being reassigned to the 4th Division (later redesignated as the 4th Infantry Division).
+It was commanded by Colonel Walter Cowen Short, who led the regiment until his promotion to brigadier general and command of a brigade.

+Interwar period

+The 8th Infantry Regiment was stationed at Koblenz, Germany, as of July 1919 on occupation duty.
+It was assigned to the 1st Brigade, American Forces in Germany (AFG) in November 1919, and was relieved in April 1922 from the 1st Brigade, AFG.
+It sailed from Antwerp, Belgium, on 25 January 1923 on the troopship USAT St. Mihiel, and arrived on 7 February 1923 at Savannah, Georgia.
+The regiment, less the 2nd and 3rd Battalions, was transferred that same day to Fort Screven, Georgia; concurrently, the 2nd and 3rd Battalions were transferred to Fort Moultrie, South Carolina.
+The regiment's initial wartime mission in accordance with established war plans was to conduct a mobile defense against possible amphibious landing areas in support of the Harbor Defenses of Charleston and the Harbor Defenses of Savannah.
+The regiment was relieved from the 8th Division and assigned to the 4th Division on 24 March 1923.
+The 2nd Battalion participated in fighting fires in Charleston, South Carolina, in late April 1927.
+The regimental headquarters was transferred on 24 October 1929 to Fort Moultrie.
+The 3rd Battalion was inactivated on 31 October 1929 at Fort Moultrie.
+Company D was awarded the Edwin Howard Clark trophy for machine gun marksmanship for 1930.
+In April 1933, the regiment assumed command and control of Civilian Conservation Corps Districts F and I, Fourth Corps Area.
+Assigned Reserve officers conducted summer training with the regiment at Fort Moultrie.
+The regiment was transferred on 28 June 1940 to Fort Benning, Georgia.

 World War II

 The 8th Infantry Regiment assaulted Utah Beach on June 6, 1944.
-It was the first of the 4th Infantry Division's infantry regiments to land on Utah Beach.In World War II, the 8th Infantry Regiment was cited twice in the order of the day by the Belgian Army - the first for action in the Belgian Campaign, and later for action in the Ardennes.
+It was the first of the 4th Infantry Division's infantry regiments to land on Utah Beach.
+In World War II, the 8th Infantry Regiment was cited twice in the order of the day by the Belgian Army - the first for action in the Belgian Campaign, and later for action in the Ardennes.
 The Belgian Government subsequently awarded the regiment the Belgian Fourragere.
 The battalion was inactivated on 25 February 1946 at Camp Butner, North Carolina.